samagior/us-fr-keyboard/README.md

 ## Explanation

-This layout is for people using the US-INTL as a main french keyboard and require often use of the APOSTROPHE or QUOTATION MARK and do not want to constantly switch between English and French layout.
-Any other ponctuated language that do not relies on APOSTROPHE and QUOTATION MARK for regular ponctuation may work just as fine (untested).
+This layout is for people using the US-INTL as a main french keyboard and require often use of the APOSTROPHE or QUOTATION MARK characters; preventing he double press normaly require for those character.
+Any other ponctuated language that do not relies on APOSTROPHE and QUOTATION MARK for regular ponctuation may work just as fine.

-This layout isn't meant for fast french typing, more like a convinient "DO IT ALL" layout.
+This layout is a "DO IT ALL" kind, not a fast typing one.

 For exemple, in french using this layout ;